TUI Group: Foundation and early years

 In April 2008, Alexey Mordashov, who purchased his first shares in TUI Travel in autumn 2007, purchased additional TUI Travel shares under S-Group in order to expand TUI Travel into Eastern Europe and Russia.

 Its logistics activities, concentrated in the shipping sector, were kept separate and bundled within Hapag-Lloyd AG.
 A majority stake in Hapag-Lloyd was sold to the Albert Ballin consortium of investors in March 2009, and a further stake was sold to Ballin in February 2012, as TUI worked to exit from the shipping business and to optimize its tourism business with expansion in Russia, China and India under Michael Frenzel.
 Prior to August 2010, John Fredriksen held the largest Norwegian privately held stake in TUI Travel and had a significant influence upon TUI Travel's direction and strategy.
 As Alexey Mordashov through his S-Group Travel Holding increased his stake in TUI Travel to a stake larger than Fredriksen's stake, the shipping business had to be sold.

-In June 2014, the company announced it would fully merge with TUI Travel to create a united group with a value of $US9.7 billion.
+In June 2014, the company announced it would fully merge with TUI Travel to create a united group with a value of USD 9.7 billion.
 The merger was completed on 17 December 2014 and the combined business began trading on the Frankfurt and London stock exchanges.
 Prior to this merger, Alexey Mordashov, the largest private shareholder in TUI Travel, held a blocking stake in TUI Travel through his S-Group.
 After the merger, Mordashov's stake was reduced to less than a blocking stake of 25%.
 On 12 December 2016, Mordashov increased his stake in TUI Group from 18% to more than 20%.
 In October 2018, his 24.9% stake was the largest privately held stake in TUI Group.
 In June 2019, Mordashov transferred 65% of his stake to the KN-Holding, owned by his sons Kirill and Nikita Mordashov.
-TUI stated in a statement that they ”welcomed the second generation of the family amongst its shareholders”.
+TUI stated in a statement that they "welcomed the second generation of the family amongst its shareholders".

 Berge & Meer and Boomerang Reisen as well as Atraveo were sold to the holding company GENUI in 2019.
 At the end of 2019, the holiday home provider Wolters Reisen GmbH and the round trip specialist Wolters Rundreisen GmbH, of which TUI Group owned 100% of the shares via an investment company, were sold to the Frankfurt-based company e-domizil.